-If a UAS is encountered or reported to be working within the Fire Traffic Area, all tactical firefighting aircraft that are operating below 1,500' AGL are to disengage from their firefighting activities.
-If a pilot observes a UAS, they should notify all aircraft on the fire by announcing on the Guard frequency "There is a UAS operating within the FTA, disengage immediately."
-The Incident Commander will be notified of the conflicted airspace and the IC will relay the information to the Area Dispatcher.
+If a UAS is encountered or reported to be working within the Fire Traffic Area:

+- All tactical firefighting aircraft are to disengage from their firefighting activities. - If a pilot observes a UAS, they should notify all aircraft on the fire by announcing on the assigned frequency "There is a UAS operating within the FTA, disengage immediately." - The Incident Commander will be notified of the conflicted airspace and the IC will relay the information to the Area Dispatcher.

-If there is an ATGS on the fire, they should transition to an operational altitude of 2,000' AGL to direct aircraft to a holding area with adequate separation.
-The ATGS will contact the Fire Center for further instructions for disengagement and whether to remain airborne while the situation is mitigated or to return to the nearest base or helispot to hold on the ground.
+If there is an ATGS on the fire:

+- Direct aircraft to a holding area with adequate separation. - ATGS will contact the Fire Center for further instructions for disengagement and whether to remain airborne while the situation is mitigated or to return to the nearest base or helispot to hold on the ground.

-If there is no ATGS on the fire, pilots will communicate and coordinate their flight paths with one another for disengagement from the incident area.
+If there is no ATGS on the fire:

+• Pilots will communicate and coordinate their flight paths with one another for disengagement from the incident area.

 Aircraft can re-engage with firefighting missions after the airspace is confirmed to be free of UAS.
+Before re-engaging:

-Before re-engaging the ATGS or Helicopter Manager will contact the Fire Center to advise that the FTA is confirmed safe and the intention is to re-engage.
+• The ATGS or Helicopter Manager will contact the Fire Center to advise the FTA is confirmed safe and the intention is to re-engage.